hypothesis/client/docs/developers/envvars.rst

 .. envvar:: PROFILE_APP_URL

-   The default value for the :option:`profileAppUrl` config setting (the URL of the profile app's iframe), used when the host page does not contain a :option:`profileAppUrl` setting.
+   The default value for the :option:`profileAppUrl` config setting (the URL of the user profile iframe), used when the host page does not contain a :option:`profileAppUrl` setting.
    ``https://hypothes.is/user-profile`` by default.